davidli3100/CS-Club-2019-20/README.md

 JFSS-Computer-Science
 ---
-This repository contains all the resources used in the John Fraser Computer Science club.
+This repository contains all the resources used in the John Fraser Computer Science club for the academic year of 2019/2020.

-The link to the powerpoint detailing all club information can be found [here](https://goo.gl/uJyiEY).

-Please fill out [this](https://drive.google.com/open?id=1ZNMRf6A26U0Sfcl_VRzdBuAz0KSdBCMS4lb1doAzk2k) survey so I can get a better understanding of where everyone is at.

-Please join the [Slack](https://join.slack.com/t/jfss-compsci/shared_invite/enQtNDM3MzY1Mzk1ODExLWYzM2ZjYzA3N2ViYzM5ZmMyZWYxZTMzMDZmMGI2YTllMDY2NDA4ZGY5NmI2MjM3OGY1YWI5ZmY3MmEzOThmODI) channel, the main communication platform that our club will be using.
+We will be exploring Software Development in depth, including building Cloud Actions with Google Assisstant, and creating APIs using Node and Express.

-To code on your browser, please make an account for [repl.it](https://repl.it).
+To code on your browser, please make an account for [codesandbox.io](Codesandbox).

 This page will be updated as time goes on.